MatthewYong/big_brains/TEST.md

 #### Add Blog
 1. On Add Blog page:
 2. Fill in all required fields on the form
-2. Click on button **ADD ARTICLE**
+3. Click on button **ADD ARTICLE**
-3. Verified that that a window will pop up with the text **'Recipe is Added!'**
-4. Verified in All Recipes page that the recipe has been added
+4. Verified that the Blog has been added to the website
-5. Verified that the added recipe exists in the related category

 #### Edit Blog
 1. Add a blog to the website and go to the all blogs page
 2. Click on button **EDIT**
 3. Make changes to the form
 4. Click on button **EDIT YOUR ARTICLE**
-5. Verified that the recipe is updated
+5. Verified that the blog is updated

 #### Delete Blog
 1. Add a blog to the website and go to the all blogs page
 2. Click on button **DELETE** of the blog that it is added
-3. Verified that the recipe is deleted in all recipes page
+3. Verified that the blog is deleted in all blogs page

 #### Send Email through Contact Form
 1. On any page click on **CONTACT** in the footer